GTOVD/LeetCode/README.md

 # LeetCode
-List of random solutions of mine from leet code.
+List of solutions from my leet code.
+I try to create highly optimized solutions for speed and one-liners when possible.